rydurham/Inline-Markdown-Plugin/readme.txt

 1. Upload the `inline-markdown` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add [markdown](http://daringfireball.net/projects/markdown/) formatted text to a post or page, surrounded by [md] and [/md] shortcodes.

+== History ==
+v1.0.3 - Updated to ParseDown v0.9.0
+v1.0.0 - Initial Release